MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v18.md

 1. Upgrade the Microsoft System Application extension.
 2. Upgrade the Microsoft Base Application extension.
 3. Install the Microsoft Application extension
-3. Upgrade customization extensions, Microsoft, and third-party extensions.
+4. Upgrade customization extensions, Microsoft, and third-party extensions.

    For customization extensions, only do this task for those extensions that have an empty version currently installed on the tenant (see **Task 11**).
-If you have a customization extension for which you didn't create and publish an empty version, complete the next task to install these extensions. s
+If you have a customization extension for which you didn't create and publish an empty version, complete the next task to install these extensions.

 ## Task 15: Install remaining customization extensions

 Complete this task for customizations extension that you created in Task 1, but create and publish an empty version first.